Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_notebooks/getting_started_with_snowflake_notebooks.md

 If you are looking to use other packages, click on the Packages dropdown on the top right to add additional packages to your notebook.

-For the purpose of this demo, let's add the matplotlib and scipy package from the package picker.
+For the purpose of this demo, let's add the `matplotlib` and `scipy` package from the package picker.

 ![PackagePicker](assets/package_picker.png)

 ### Switching between SQL and Python cells

-We often work with SQL query and different Python packages in the data exploration phase.
-How to switch between SQL and Python cells in the same notebook?
+It is often useful to switch between working with SQL and Python at different stages in your data analysis workflow.

 While creating a new cell, you can select between `SQL`, `Python` and `Markdown` cells to select an appropriate one you need.